kadegray/statamic-country-and-region-fieldtypes/README.md

 - Set a default Country or Region.
 - On the Region fieldtype configure one or multiple Countries whose Regions will display as options.
 - Locale for these Fieldtypes work in Control Panel.
-- When using multisite these fieldtypes will display the country or region in the locale of the (multi) site.
+- When using multi-site these fieldtypes will display the country or region in the locale of the (multi) site.

 ## How to Install

-Search 'Country and region' addon in the `Tools > Addons` section of the Statamic control panel and click **install**.

-Or run the following command from the root of your project:
+Search 'Country and region' addon in the `Tools > Addons` section of the Statamic control panel and click **install**, or run the following command from the root of your project:

 ```bash
 composer require kadegray/statamic-country-and-region-fieldtypes